-For many businesses, the primary person that is focused on in both marketing and sales efforts is the key decision maker at a company (or even in a household).
+For many businesses, the primary person that is focused on in both marketing and sales efforts is the key decision maker at a company.
 It’s easy for us to think about the person who has the most power to say “yes” because that’s what we’re looking for in the first place.
-However, if we are not also keeping in mind the people who can say “no,” then we could be missing opportunities and hurting our overall efforts.
+However, if we're not also keeping in mind the people who can say “no,” then we are missing opportunities and hurting our overall efforts.

 The Difference Between Decision Makers and Decision Influencers

 Let’s start with defining the difference between these two:

 This is the person (or a committee of people) who ultimately have the power to say “yes” to what you are trying to sell them.

 The Decision Influencers

 These are the people who the decision maker allows, or invites, to have a say or play a role in the decision-making process.
 They may not be able to say “yes” or make the final call, but they can definitely deliver a “no” that could impact the outcome both positively or negatively.